 Have you ever considered the improbability of being alive?
-Of all the near-death close calls that I myself have had, each of my ancestors had to of made it through just as many, probably more.
+Of all the near-death experiences I’ve had, my ancestors made it through just as many, probably more.
 The earth had to be exactly 93 million miles away from the sun in order to make life on this planet hospitable.
-Every living organism that existed in the 6 billion years between Earth forming and the evolution of man had to make it through unimaginable life long difficulty, all in order for your parents to meet.
+Every living organism that existed in the 6 billion years between Earth forming and the evolution of man had to make it through unimaginable difficulty, all in order for your parents to meet.

 And like I said, my parents almost never did.
 When it happened, it was of course a chance encounter.

 My Mom and Aunt Phoebe had plans to visit their friend Nancy in Virginia Beach.
 Nancy ended up meeting a guy at the last minute.
 An encounter I can only imagine was just as random as my parents’.
 Because of this, she no longer wanted my mom and aunt to visit, so she basically stood them up.

 Not wanting to waste their vacation time, my mom randomly suggested visiting Charleston WV instead.
 While there enjoying the summer day in front of their hotel, they noticed a group of guys hanging out by a fountain.
 My mom was way too shy but my Aunt Phoebe was the opposite.
 She walked right over and started talking to one of them, named Curtis.

 My father was one of 14 brothers and sisters, born and raised in War, West Virginia – the state’s southern most town.
 He and his siblings would grow to resent their country upbringing and began moving to New York City when they became of age.
 They had family there who they’d spent their summers with as children.
 My father went to college however in Charleston, West Virginia.
 The summer he graduated he found himself outside at the city fountain, discussing his plans to finally move to New York permanently.